pfangueiro/windsurf-project-template/global-rules.md

 2. **Structured Workflow**: The agent-based approach provides specialized assistance for each phase of development.
 3. **Contextual Awareness**: The system tracks decisions, progress, and patterns throughout the project lifecycle.
 4. **Automated Updates**: The UMB command provides a mechanism for synchronizing the memory bank with the current session.
+5. **Task Management**: The system enforces a consistent approach to task creation, execution, review, and documentation.
+6. **Agent Utilization**: Agents can be directly requested using @[agent_name] syntax to perform specialized tasks.

 When using this project template with the Windsurf IDE, these rules will be automatically applied, ensuring a consistent and productive development experience.